How to understand and use a British Airways Future Travel Voucher

 How do I find my Future Travel Voucher?

 If you have cancelled multiple bookings, you will have multiple different vouchers — I already have four.
 Unfortunately, there’s no easy way to collate them.
-You might want to consider entering the details into a password-protected spreadsheet or shared document for ease of reference.
+If you haven’t already, you might want to consider entering the details into a password-protected spreadsheet or shared document for ease of reference.

 What information can I find on my Future Travel Voucher?

-Once you’re ready to redeem the voucher, you’ll have to call BA to do so — which, at this time, is not advisable, given long hold times.
-Previously, the expiration date of all Future Travel Vouchers was 12 months from the date of the first flight, though as of 28 April, that has been improved so that all vouchers now expire on 30 April 2022.
+Once you’re ready to redeem the voucher, unless your FTV appears in your Executive Club account (mine don’t) you’ll have to call BA to redeem it — and expect long wait times right now as there are plenty of other people trying to do the same thing.
+Previously, the expiration date of all Future Travel Vouchers was 12 months from the date of the first flight, though this has been improved so that all vouchers now expire on 30 April 2023.

 How much is my voucher worth?

-- Look up the value of your original booking it relates to, using the PNR in the voucher email.
-The voucher value is for the same amount; or
+- Look up the value of your original booking it relates to, using the PNR or ticket number in the voucher email.
+The voucher value is for the same amount

 If you are creating a spreadsheet for your voucher details, include the value of each voucher as you calculate it.
 You cannot look up the value online aside from entering the PNR from the original booking, and the information is also not included in the email with the voucher number.